render-07/mern_crud/README.md

 ### `node server.js`

 To run the backend server.
+Also mind the connection string.

+## This is for educational purpose only.